 Because we do not know for 100% certain who Melchizedek is, there have been many fantastical conjectures to his identity, but one of the main ideas is that Mel is pre-incarnate Jesus.
 Therefore if Abraham tithed to Jesus, then so should we by giving to our local church, or so the argument goes.

 (Since many of you have already accepted this perspective, I will be following up with a blog about how to see giving in the New Covenant.
-Just because we are not under a mandatory OC tithe system, that doesn't mean we stop teaching people to be generous giving people.)
+Just because we are not under a mandatory Old Covenant tithe system doesn't mean we stop teaching people to be generous giving people.)